Western Gray Squirrel Videos

 Experiment to find the optimum tube size

-Hannah Edwards is working on an experiment to compare different lengths and widths of sampling tubes.
-We suspect that longer tubes may hamper access to the bait, stimulating squirrels to gnaw the tubes.
-Initial results from several experimental set-ups seem to bear this out, but they haven't answered the converse question, which is that if long tubes don't perform as well, do shorter tubes perform better?
+Hannah Edwards, PBI's 2011 conservation science intern, worked on an experiment to compare different lengths and widths of sampling tubes.
+We suspected that longer tubes may hamper access to the bait, stimulating squirrels to gnaw the tubes.
+Initial results from several experimental set-ups seem to bear this out, but they haven't answered the converse question: If long tubes don't perform as well, do shorter tubes perform better?

-In this experiment, we also set up a remote camera at one of the experimental tube stations.
-What we got was nothing short of amazing.
+We set up an experiment using a remote camera at one of the experimental tube stations.
+The video we got was nothing short of amazing.

 More information about the western gray squirrel project is available here: